BrigittePowers/wk14-tech-blog/README.md

 ## _ CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well._

-## Description

-_What is it and why was it made?_

-The goal of the project is to create a back-end in order to connect a MYSQL database to an e-commerce website utilizing dotenv for security, sequelize for database management, and mysql servers.

 ![License for GitHub repo](https://img.shields.io/github/license/BrigittePowers/wk14-tech-blogd)

 ## Table of Contents